ToonKru3/ToonKru3/README.md

 ### Hi Guys My name's Toon 👋
-- 🔭 I’m currently working on WebGL visualize on Threejs
+- 🔭 I’m currently working on WebGL visualize on Threejs , mediapipe Holistic & Pose
 - 🌱 I’m currently learning about all mathmatics and aerospace
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...